Complexity of Linear Subsequences of $k$-Automatic Sequences: Recognizing Relations

 \subsection{Multiplication}

-In addition to providing an msd-first automaton construction for recognizing the relation $[x]_k + [y]_k = [z]_k$, Waxweiler \cite{waxweiler_caractere_2009} provided one for recognizing $n[x]_k = [y]_k$; and later, Charlier et al.~\cite{charlier_minimal_2021} provided one for recognizing $n[x]_k +c = [y]_k$.
-Furthermore, the automaton for $n[x]_k + c =[y]_k$ with msd-first base $2$ and lsd-first base $2$ input can be created by the methods explained respectively by Wolper and Boigelot \cite{wolper_construction_2000} and Boudet and Comon \cite{boudet_diophantine_1996}.
-The following theorem considers the automaton accepting $n[x]_k + c = [y]_k$ in the case of $c < n$ with both lsd- and msd-first base $k$ input.
+In addition to providing an msd-first automaton construction for recognizing the relation $[x]_k + [y]_k = [z]_k$, Waxweiler \cite[Proposition 4.4.3]{waxweiler_caractere_2009} provided one for recognizing $n[x]_k = [y]_k$.
+Later, Charlier et al.~\cite{charlier_minimal_2021} provided a construction for recognizing $n[x]_k +c = [y]_k$.
+Furthermore, the automaton for $n[x]_k + c =[y]_k$ with msd-first base-$2$ input (resp., lsd-first base-$2$ input) can be created by the methods explained by Wolper and Boigelot \cite{wolper_construction_2000} (resp., Boudet and Comon \cite{boudet_diophantine_1996}).
+The following theorem considers the automaton accepting $n[x]_k + c = [y]_k$ in the case $c < n$ with both lsd- and msd-first base $k$ input.

 \begin{theorem} Let $n \geq 1$, $0 \leq c < n$ be fixed constants.
 For both lsd- and msd-first input, there is an $n$-state automaton accepting $x \times y$ where $n[x]_k + c = [y]_k$. \end{theorem}

 \begin{proof} For the msd-first input, let $x, y $ be two words of the same length in $\Sigma_k^*$.
 We define $D_k (x,y ) = [y]_k - n [x]_k$.
 The basic idea is to define a DFA $M_{n,c, k} = (Q,\Sigma, \delta, q_0, A)$ such that $\delta(q_0, x \times y) = D_k(x,y)$, but some additional consideration is needed, since $D_k$ could be arbitrarily large in absolute value.
 This would seem to require infinitely many states.